CreativeZoller/RateCalc-Freelance/README.md

 ## Description

-Get paid what you're worth with RateCalc-Freelance!
+Get paid what you're worth with Freelancer Rate Calculator!
 Our powerful calculator takes the guesswork out of setting your hourly rate for every project.
 Say goodbye to undercharging or overbidding, and hello to fair compensation for your hard work.
 Join the freelancing revolution today!

 ### Commands cheat-sheet for newcomers